 Use of clary sage oil in labour

 There has been a study that looked at different essential oils used by midwives during labour.
 Although the study didn’t have a control group (so it is difficult to draw hard conclusions), it did indicate that clary sage (and chamomile) oil were effective in helping to reduce pain and ease anxiety.

-Clary sage is although though to stimulate contractions and oxytocin which are two essential ingredients for labour.
+Clary sage is thought to stimulate contractions and oxytocin which are two essential ingredients for labour.
 So its use during labour is believed to enhance the labour and intensify contractions.
-Clary sage could be used to help speed things up if labour seems to be slowing down or taking a long time to get into an established routine.
+Clary sage oil could be used to help speed things up if labour seems to be slowing down or taking a long time to get into an established routine.